rpeszek/my-blogs/posts/2022-01-03-ts-types-part3.md

 ### `switch` exhaustive check

 `if-else` does not provide any mechanism for the type checker to verify that the program checked all possible conditions.
-Interestingly, TS uses the `switch` statement to solve this problem:
+Interestingly, we can use the `switch` statement in TS to solve this problem:

 ```JavaScript
 //This compiles!